Building a Custom Home: Doing First Things First

 10. Is our family life stable enough to handle the additional activity?

 Realize that building a custom home is a huge investment of time and energy.
-Even with the best architect and builder, you still will be required to make many choices.
+Even with the best architect and builder like the small job builders near me, you still will be required to make many choices.
 According to Bert Allen of Sidney B. Allen, Builder, Inc. it is important to understand the amount of work involved.
 Everything, from the fixtures and appliances to the electric sockets, must be chosen.

 Once the decision is made to build a custom home, what next?
 Who is the first person to talk to and share ideas and dreams?
 According to Phil Welling, find a builder first.
-Builders are trained in cost estimates and can assist a homeowner in staying within budget.
+Custom home construction contractors are trained in cost estimates and can assist a homeowner in staying within budget.

 Gary Schmincke of Wellington Builders describes a good builder as one who can communicate well.
 “A good relationship must be established from the first meeting,” says Schmincke.
 “One of my jobs is to find out what the homeowners are looking for, and show them how to make it happen.”
 According to Schmincke, the builder should never assume to know what the homeowners are thinking.
 “I ask a lot of questions and find out what is important to them,” he explains.